Enriched $\infty$-operads: The Completion Theorem

 is a pullback square.
 The horizontal maps of the back square are equivalences by the assumption that $ \xxO^{E^0}(\simeq \xxO)$ is a continuous Segal presheaf.
-We saw above that the square on the left side is Cartesian, and since limits commute with pullbacks the square on the right side is also Cartesian.
-This implies that the front commutative square is a pullback too, and so $| \xxO^{E^\bullet}| $ satisfies the required condition.
+We also saw above that the square on the left side is Cartesian.
+Moreover, since $K$ is weakly contractible (so the limit cone on a constant diagram is constant) and limits commute with pullbacks, the square on the right side is also Cartesian.
+This implies that the front square is a pullback too, and so $| \xxO^{E^\bullet}| $ satisfies the required condition.
 The Segal condition for $| \xxO^{E^{\bullet}}|$ holds by a completely analogous argument, so $| \xxO^{E^{\bullet}}| $ is indeed a $\kappa$-continuous Segal presheaf. \end{proof}

 \begin{cor} For every $\xxO\in \PCS(\DFV)$, the canonical map

 is an equivalence, where by $\widehat{\overline{u}^{*}\mathcal{O}}$ we mean the colimit $|(\overline{u}^{*}\mathcal{O})^{E^{\bullet}}|$ in $\PCS(\simp^{\mathcal{V}})$. \end{cor} \begin{proof} Since there is a natural equivalence $\overline{u}^{*}(\mathcal{O}^{E^{\bullet}}) \simeq (\overline{u}^{*}\mathcal{O})^{E^{\bullet}}$ by Corollary~\ref{cor:PCSu}, there is a natural map from the colimit $\widehat{\overline{u}^{*}\mathcal{O}} \simeq |(\overline{u}^{*}\mathcal{O})^{E^{\bullet}}|$ to $\overline{u}^{*}\widehat{\mathcal{O}}$.